 Example: Make sure to go to the loo before you leave the house!

-As discussed in the section for piss, “taking the mickey” means to take the piss, or to tease.
+“Taking the mickey” means to take the pee or to tease.
 Mickey refers to micturition, the bodily function of urination.

 Going Apples and Pears